Welcome to Allen County SPCA

 Register your Kroger Rewards Card and help the Allen County SPCA while you shop for groceries.
 Visit Kroger Community Rewards and sign up today.
 Our organization number is 55024 or type in Allen County SPCA.
 You'll need to renew your charity choice every year.
 If you have questions or need any help, go to the service desk of your local store and let them know you want to link your card to donate to the Allen County SPCA.

 We are proud to be a part of the Bissell Partners For Pets program!
-Click the logos below for more information on how you can help the Allen County SPCA.
+Click the logo for more information on how you can help the Allen County SPCA.

 Want to help